 The act of being acknowledged by others with a response, is akin to a child hearing a satisfying ‘ding’ when they press the, “Next Stop,” button on a bus.
 We feel like we belong in a world where we have the power to make our mark.
 We feel real, and we feel as if we’re an attention-worthy part of another person’s life.

-The concept of silence in an attempt to be used as a weapon, centers on removing that satisfying ding after people press your and pull your levers buttons.
+The concept of silence in an attempt to be used as a weapon, centers on removing that satisfying ding after people press your buttons and pull your levers.
 Silence does not defend you from people’s verbal or psychological attacks, but it does well to communicate that their attacks do little to no damage.

 The intrinsic need to make an impact on someone else, makes silence a golden weapon in times of psychological warfare.
 The act of ghosting/ignoring people who seek to bring you pain will entice them to doubt how much impact they’re having on you with their words and actions.
 Ignoring people reduces the measurable damage of their attacks to zero.
 It gives a sense of you winning the bout as silence conveys perfect confidence in all you’ve said prior to their rebuttal.
 It sends the message of you having nothing more left to say, which makes you seem absolutely confident in the last message that you’ve sent.

-You’ll cause doubt to build in the mind of those who you ignore.
+You’ll cause doubt to build in the mind of those whom you ignore.
 The more they try to stab at you with attempts to garner a response, the more damage they’ll be doing to their own psyche.
 They will begin to feel their attempts to not be making any impact.
+No matter how they cut it, they wouldn’t be able to prove their attacks to be effective at causing you pain without your response.

 Picture a person stabbing and slashing air with a knife in the middle of the street.
 Without any context, you would automatically think this person to be out of their mind.
 The same effect occurs when you are silent in response to the verbal attacks of others.
 You will make them seem upset, angry, and a little crazy.
 They will begin to doubt the effect their words have on you and the effect their actions have on the world at large.